 In August 2009, at an equine nursery at Cawarral near Rockhampton, central Queensland, a 55-year-old veterinarian performed a nasal endoscopy on a horse that was subsequently presumptively diagnosed (based on both clinical signs and exposure to a laboratory-confirmed equine case) with Hendra virus infection.
 The procedure was performed without respiratory protection or gloves while the horse had a fever and respiratory distress.
 Endoscopic examination showed visible petechiae and ecchymoses in the respiratory tract.
 The veterinarian was given a five-day course of ribavirin from day 14 post exposure, but developed an influenza-like illness 21 days post exposure followed by encephalitis and death.
 Three other people with extensive exposure to the blood and respiratory secretions of the horse (and a second horse involved in the same outbreak and confirmed as having Hendra virus infection) remained well and did not seroconvert.
 These three people were also given ribavirin prophylaxis.

-The New South Wales Department of Primary Industries and the Department of Agriculture and Fisheries also provide information on Hendra virus incidents.
+NSW Department of Primary Industries and the QLD Department of Agriculture and Fisheries also provide information on Hendra virus.